The 6 best Freshdesk alternatives for customer service in 2026

 Look, finding the right tool isn't about chasing the longest feature list.
 The best Freshdesk alternative is the one that actually fits how your team works, solves your real problems, and just makes life easier for your agents.

-But what if you could get all the benefits of powerful AI without that migration nightmare?
+What if you could get all the benefits of powerful AI while keeping your existing workflows?

 Ready to add controllable AI to your existing support channels without the headache?
 Try eesel AI and see how much you can automate in just a few minutes.